Alos-no/AspNetCore.Localizer.Json/README.md

 2. **Culture resolution priority** - Used `DefaultThreadCurrentUICulture ??
 CurrentUICulture`, causing the process-wide default to override per-request culture set by `RequestLocalizationMiddleware`.

+3. **Culture state corruption on cache hit** - When switching to a previously-cached culture, `_currentCulture` was not updated, causing subsequent lookups to return wrong translations.

-Both issues are now fixed.
+All issues are now fixed.

 # IMPORTANT